bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 perl main_get_blast_fromfile_tophits.pl cow nr diamond singletons 1 100 85 65 60
 ```

-Because NR database contains proteins from all species (including microbiome), some of our sequences may map to multiple protein hits with same top bit scores.
-From these multiple mapping, we need to select one pair whose hit is a microbial protein.
-Because of the running speed is very slow, you can use the pre-computed files,
+Because the non-redundant protein database contains entries from many species, including eukaryotes, we often find that sequence reads can match multiple protein with the same score.
+From these multiple matches, we currently select the first (i.e. 'top hit') that derives from a bacteria.
+As mentioned in the metagenomics lecture, more sophisticated algorithms could be applied, however our current philosophy is that proteins sharing the same sequence match are likely to possess similar functions in any event; taxonomy is a seperate issue however!
+Again, due to the size of the output file and the processing time, we will rely on the use of pre-computed files.

 ```
 tar -zxf files4out.tar.gz cow_contigs_nr_diamond_hitsID_sub.txt  cow_contigs_nr_diamond_pairs_sub.txt cow_singletons_nr_diamond_hitsID_sub.txt  cow_singletons_nr_diamond_pairs_sub.txt
 ```

-For your own practice, please use the following commands,
+If you were going to perform these steps manually you would use the following commands:

 -   perl main\_get\_blast\_fromfile\_1topbachit.pl cow nr diamond contigs
 -   perl main\_get\_blast\_fromfile\_1topbachit.pl cow nr diamond singletons